-The superannuation plan computes its obligations in accordance with AAS 25 Financial Reporting by Superannuation Plans (AAS 25) which prescribes a different measurement basis to that applied in this financial report pursuant to AASB 119 Employee Benefits.
-Under AAS 25, and in accordance with the Occupational Superannuation Standards Regulation, the Energy Super Fund is required to undertake actuarial investigations at least every three years.
+The superannuation plan computes its obligations in accordance with AASB 1056 Superannuation Entities (AASB 1056) which prescribes a different measurement basis to that applied in this financial report pursuant to AASB 119 Employee Benefits.
+In accordance with the SIS Act and Regulations, the Energy Super Fund is required to undertake actuarial investigations at least every three years.
 The last reporting period for the Energy Super Fund Actuarial Report for the Group was 30 June 2016.
 The next Actuarial Report as at 30 June 2019 will be completed in the 2019/20 financial year.

-The following is a summary of the most recent financial position of the Energy Super Fund (with respect to both defined benefit and accumulation members for the Group's participation in the Fund) calculated in accordance with AAS 25:
+The following is a summary of the most recent financial position of the Energy Super Fund (with respect to both defined benefit and accumulation members for the Group's participation in the Fund) calculated in accordance with the now superseded AAS 25 Financial Reporting by Superannuation Plans (replaced by AASB 1056 from 1 July 2016):